CS222-UIUC/team-07-project-smartride/README.md

 # team-07-project-smartride

+## Project Configuration

+1. Clone the repo by `git clone`, switch to the desired branch.

+## Frontend Configuration Process

+1. Follow the instructions at `https://pnpm.io/next/installation` to install `pnpm` command.

+2. Download and setup `Node.js` from `https://nodejs.org/en/download`.

+3. `cd frontend`, run first `pnpm install` then `pnpm run dev`.

+4. If successful, there will be a website ip address shown in the command line, which you should be able to see the frontend website upon opening.

+5. Use `ctrl+c` in the command line to kill the process.

 ## Backend Configuration Process

-1. Clone the repo using the `setup` branch.

-2. Make sure `conda` is correctly installed
+1. Make sure `conda` is correctly installed, version should be at least `23.3.1`.

    a.
 Install `anaconda` or `miniconda` from their official website, and set the following environmental variables (for windows users), `PATH_TO_CONDA` is your directory where `conda` is installed.